OmarHory/andera-payroll_audit/README.md

 - Wait for the audit to finish.
 - The results will be displayed in the UI.
 - You can Export the results as a JSON file.
+- Give the UI like 5-10 seconsds to render :D